Will Ashley (actor): 2019–2024: Transition to lead roles and rising popularity

-2025: Mainstream popularity
+2025–present: Mainstream popularity and Liham

-In January, he was featured in GMA afternoon TV series Prinsesa ng City Jail.
+In January 2025, he was featured in GMA afternoon television series Prinsesa ng City Jail.
 Ashley portrayed the role of Onse, the childhood friend of Princess who also grew up in the area of city jail.
 The following month, Ashley portrayed the role of introverted germaphobe Columbus in the romantic episode Regal Studios Presents: My Sweet Girl Next Door.
 In March, he was revealed to be one of the 15 initial housemates for Pinoy Big Brother: Celebrity Collab Edition, a collaboration between ABS-CBN and GMA for its 20th anniversary.
 This would be the second time where he would take part in a collaborative venture between the two major networks.
-Ashley joins as "Ang Mama's Dream Bae ng Cavite", one of the Kapuso housemates.
+Ashley joined with the moniker, "Ang Mama's Dream Bae ng Cavite", as one of the Kapuso housemates.
 He expressed nervousness about the reality show's challenges but was excited about the experience, which he cited as his motivation for joining the program.
-In the show, Ashley reunites with former Unbreak My Heart co-star Bianca de Vera, Balota co-star Esnyr Ranollo, and Mano Po Legacy: The Flower Sisters co-star AZ Martinez.
+In the show, Ashley reunited with former Unbreak My Heart co-star Bianca de Vera, Balota co-star Esnyr Ranollo, and Mano Po Legacy: The Flower Sisters co-star AZ Martinez.
 He became the edition's Kapuso second big placer alongside Kapamilya housemate Ralph de Leon.
 In August, Ashley signed a recording contract with StarPop, a music label under ABS-CBN.
 He also appeared as a contestant of the game show Rainbow Rumble.

-In October, it was revealed that two of the films Ashley's starring in are part of the 2025 Metro Manila Film Festival; Bar Boys: After School as Arvin Asuncion and Love You So Bad as Vic, which will be shown in cinemas on December 25.
+In October, it was revealed that two of the films Ashley is starring in are part of the 2025 Metro Manila Film Festival; Bar Boys: After School as Arvin Asuncion and Love You So Bad as Victor "Vic" Alvarez, which was shown in cinemas on December 25.

+The television series The Secrets of Hotel 88, in which he is one of the main cast as Kiko Endaya, premiered in February 2026.
+In April, the film Poon, in which Ashley is part of the ensemble cast, made its world premiere at the 48th Moscow International Film Festival, while its domestic release was on September 9.
+In May, it was announced that he will headline the television series Delivery Boi as Robert "Boi" Ragasa.
+On September 18, Ashley released his debut extended play Liham.
+Its first single "Paborito", in which he is credited as one of the composers, was pre-released on August 14.
+Ashley is also credited as one of the composers for its tracks "Sinta" and "Kasalanan, Pinagsisihan".